Boundedness of hyperbolic varieties: Preliminaries on Berkovich -analytic spaces

 \begin{proof} We note that the construction of the Berkovich analytic Hilbert scheme from \cite[Section 4.1]{conradGAGA} is identical to that of Grothendieck's construction of Hilbert scheme in the complex-analytic category \cite{Grothendieck:Hilb}, and one can show that Grothendieck's Hom-scheme equips set of holomorphic maps with compact-open topology.
 We note that the same strategy works in the Berkovich analytic category, which we sketch below.
-By the above discussion, we have that $\underline{\Hom}_K(X,Y)^{\an}(K) = \underline{\Hom^{\an}}_K(X^{\an},Y^{\an})(K)$.
-Using \cite[Theorem 1.1 and Remark 1.5]{HruskovskiLoeserPoonen:BerkovichEmbed} and our assumptions on $K$, we have that $X_K^{\an}$ and $Y_K^{\an}$ are compact metric spaces, and hence the compact open topology on $\underline{\Hom}_K(X,Y)^{\an}(K)$ coincides with the topology of uniform convergence on $\underline{\Hom}_K(X,Y)^{\an}(K)$.
-To prove this, we may reduce to the case where $Y = \mP^n_K$ by using the valuative criterion for properness and noting that that a projective embedding on $Y$ induces a closed immersion on Hom-schemes.
+First, we may reduce to the case where $Y = \mP^n_K$ by using the valuative criterion for properness and noting that that a projective embedding on $Y$ induces a closed immersion on Hom-schemes.
 Using the universal property of $\mP^n_K$, one reduces to studying the topology of the Berkovich analytification of the Picard scheme of $X$, and by considering this, one may conclude. \end{proof}